 5. Tree testing

 Once you’ve come up with the information architecture of your digital product, you can use tree testing to see how user-friendly it really is.
 You’ll present the user with a “tree” of information—representative of how your site menus would be laid out—and ask them to find specific items.
-If users struggle to locate certain information, you’ll need to rethink your information architecture.
+If users struggle to locate certain information, you’ll need to rethink your information architecture—our guide to IA in UX design can help with this.
 Tree testing is often conducted as a remote, unmoderated study, but it can also be done in person using paper prototypes.
 The Nielsen Norman Group has put together an extensive guide to tree testing here.

 4. How to conduct user testing: A step-by-step guide